keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

     def g(b: B): C
     def h(x: A): C = g(f(x))
     ```

+## Foundations of complexity

+Programming broadly consists of two categories of functions:

+  1. **Pure functions** having the property of producing the same result for the same argument, for all arguments.
+They are **deterministic**.
+  2. **Impure functions** having the property of producing different results for the same argument, for any arguments.
+They are **nondeterministic**.

+**Nondeterminism** arises from outputs dependent on factors other than initial state and input to a function.
+These factors are referred to as **side effects**.
+In addition, functions may produce secondary outputs as **side effects**.

+Both categories of functions may produce their results in an **unknown quantity** along some dimension, such as presence, length, or validity of the result.
+These quantities require specific knowledge of a given input in order to be known with certainty in the result.
+Unknown quantities are particularly influenced by side effects in impure functions.

 ## Complexity in programming

 Complexity is imposed by the _nondeterministic nature_ of programs in the real world.
-Any unknown quantity along some dimension requires specific handling in code.
-Specific handling in code _creates complexity and draws engineering focus away from business logic_.
+Any _unknown quantity_ along some dimension requires specific handling in code.
+Specific handling in code _creates complexity_ and draws engineering focus _away from business logic_.

-Nondeterminism as a _dependence on factors other than initial state and input_ arises when a function `f: A => B` maps to a different member of `B` for any number of times the same member of `A` has been applied.
+Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times function `f` has been applied to the same member of `A`.
 This means that `f: A => B` is driven by **side effects** that occur independent of the signature of the function.

 > An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect _external_ to the function's signature.
 >